MJDaws0n/Tetris/README.md

 3. Inside the extracted folder, find the binary for your platform (for example, `neutralino-mac_arm64` for Apple Silicon Macs, or `neutralino-linux_x64` for 64-bit Linux, etc.).
 Copy the correct binary into the `tetris` folder:

+so it's good i just need it so that it insteasd asks for you're name when app starts, it ask every single new game, also a higher score with same name will override it, and it should not be case sensitive

    ```sh
    cp neutralinojs-v6.3.0/neutralino-mac_arm64 ./
    # or for your platform, e.g.: